 Whenever a monetary reward fails, non-monetary reward system may achieve success in sustaining motivation and dedication of the employees towards the work place.
-Let us understand some of the non monetary rewards as stated below:- cash reward or incentive system.
+Let us understand some of the non monetary rewards as stated below:- a) Stock options: The employee stock option is usually a call option which is given as a non cash reward or incentive system.
 A lot of employee would like to have the stocks instead of the cash rewards like bonuses.
 There are a lot of advantages in giving the stock options to the employees.
 Some of the advantages include getting a feel of his/her own company once the stock options are given.
 Employees tend to work better to generate more sales and in turn increase the value of their company and the stocks.
 Care should be taken such that all the deserving employees in the group should be given the choice of choosing the cash reward or the stock options.